MeeFoundation/my-signals-website/src/content/sections/spec.md

       - number: "3"
         heading: "Purpose and Characteristics"
         level: 3
-        content: "The purpose of My Signals is to define a standardized framework that developers can use for signaling.
+        content: "The purpose of MySignals is to define a standardized framework that developers can use for signaling.
 It has these characteristics:"
         lists:
           - type: "ul"
             items: